We’re subjected to chemical toxins every day. Here are three of the worst toxins you regularly come into contact with – and how to avoid them.

 Not all toxins are created equal.
 In fact, the meaning of the term “toxin” has really become watered-down due to overuse.
-Anything can be a toxin if you have enough of it, even water.
+Even water can be toxic if you have enough of it!

 - Mercury and other heavy metals